 Q: How would you like people to feel when they leave your class?

-Q: What is one of your favorite inspirational quotes right now?
+Q: What is one/two of your favourite inspirational quotes right now?

-Q: What is your favorite posture/asana right now?
+Q: What is your favourite posture/asana right now?

 Q: If you could be any animal what would it be & why?